Learn how to make a guitar cake, covered in fondant, step-by-step. I made this acoustic guitar cake for the music festival in our neighborhood.

 I trimmed down the cake in the loaf pan to match up with the neck, and used some of the scraps to add some width to the end of it, forming the head of the guitar.
 Once the basic shape had been formed, I used a glass to help me cut out a thin layer of cape shaped in a circle, forming the sound hole.

 Honestly, I found the icing part to be one of the most difficult parts.
 Normally I spread on a thin layer of frosting, stick it in the fridge to harden, and then add another, smoother layer.
 My guitar wouldn’t fit in my fridge, though, so I had to just keep layering on frosting, attempting not to take off the previous layers with each new layer.
+Luckily my homemade Swiss buttercream frosting tends to be pretty forgiving, and great to work with.

 Since this was going to be covered in fondant anyway, it wasn’t such a tragedy that I was unable to keep the crumbs out of the final layer.
 Even with some crumbs, the frosting was relatively smooth, and made an OK base for my fondant.